kgordu/restaurant_management/README.md

 ```

+## License

+This project is licensed under the GNU General Public License v3.0 (GPL-3.0) - see the [LICENSE](https://github.com/kivanc57/restaurant_management/blob/main/README.md) file for details.

 ## Contact
 Let me know if there are any specific details you’d like to adjust or additional sections you want to include!
 * **Email**: kivancgordu@hotmail.com